 Several additional sources of information are available to you.
-The Statement of Additional Information incorporated into (SAI), prospectus by reference, contains information on Fund policies and operations.
-Additional information about the investments will be available in the Funds' annual and semi-annual report to shareholders (when available).
-The annual and semi-annual reports contain management's discussion of market conditions and investment strategies significantly affected the Funds' investment return during its last fiscal year.
+The Statement of Additional Information (SAI), incorporated into this prospectus by reference, contains detailed information on Fund policies and operations.
+Additional information about the Funds' investments will be available in the Funds' annual and semi-annual report to shareholders (when available).
+The annual and semi-annual reports contain management's discussion of market conditions and investment strategies that significantly affected the Funds' investment return during its last fiscal year.